The Best Fitness Subscriptions Worth the Money: Peloton, ClassPass, Alo Moves

 Future Fitness

 Once you're matched with your trainer, you'll receive weekly workout plans, along with daily check-ins, motivation quotes and critiques or guidance based on the data your trainer observes from your workout.
-Future Fitness works exclusively with an Apple Watch to collect your fitness data, but if you don't have the latest Series 7, or any Apple Watch for that matter, Future will loan you one free of charge with a refundable deposit.
+Future Fitness works with the Apple Watch and some Android smartwatches to collect your fitness data.

-A subscription to Future Fitness will run you $149 monthly, but you can try your first month for $19 with a money-back guarantee.
+A subscription to Future Fitness will run you $199 monthly, but currently, you can try one month for half off.

-Pros: Offers customizable, expert advice that's great for any fitness level.
+Pros: Offers customizable and expert advice that's great for any fitness level.

 Cons: The cost is high, plus virtual training can't entirely replace in-person instruction.